Sometimes You Have to Pivot

 Organization Tip #1: Kelsey is addicted to Ikea's Trones (set of 3 for $39).
 They are meant for shoes, but you can also use them in a small bathroom to store lotions, shampoos, etc.

 Organization Tip #2: You'll be more likely to use storage baskets if you like the look of them.
-I love these navy and while woven ones from Serena and Lily ($48 for a set of 2).
+I love these navy and white woven ones from Serena and Lily ($48 for a set of 2).

 Organization Tip #3: Do you have a lot of random pictures and photos that you want to display?
 Think about using a picture rail or ledge to display lots of different pieces in one neat place.